ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ### Create the service methods

 As per the design, there are two fields in the `Query` type and one field in the `Mutation` type in your GraphQL service.
-The fields of the `Query` type are represented by resource methods in Ballerina, while the fields of the `Mutation` type are represented by the remote methods in Ballerina.
+The fields of the `Query` type are represented by the resource methods with the `get` accessor in Ballerina, while the fields of the `Mutation` type are represented by the remote methods in Ballerina.

 #### Create query type resource methods